cliu3/cliu3.github.io/index.md

 ### EDUCATION
-Ph.D.
-Student, [School for Marine Science and Technology](http://www.umassd.edu/smast/), University of Massachusetts Dartmouth, New Bedford, MA, USA (2014-present)
+Ph.D., [School for Marine Science and Technology](http://www.umassd.edu/smast/), University of Massachusetts Dartmouth, New Bedford, MA, USA (2014-2019)

 M.S., School for Marine Science and Technology, University of Massachusetts Dartmouth,